Zuanid-Sutlan/SystemBarColorChange_Compose/README.md

 Here is the code to change the SystemBar color from the Theme file in the jetpack compose app.

+if you are using enableEdgeToEdge() then non-of-these are needed

 ## Deployment